History

 - and updating the website.

-The most recent victory was the appointment of Lois Levin as Bicycle Coordinator, along with Alicia Bowman as Pedestrian Coordinator.
-These are volunteer positions in City Hall that provide citizens with contact people for all planning, transportation, and policy issues having to do with biking and walking.
+A significant victory was the appointment of Lois Levin as Bicycle Coordinator, along with Alicia Bowman as Pedestrian Coordinator.
+These volunteer positions in City Hall provided citizens with contact people for all planning, transportation, and policy issues having to do with biking and walking.
 Now, Newton also has a comprehensive Bicycle Network Plan that will provide a basis for rapidly expanding Newton’s bicycle accommodations.